Fabulous Mom Life

 1. It Connects Learning to Real-World Experiences

 Children make deeper connections when learning links directly to their surroundings.
-In inquiry-based learning, concepts are taught through everyday phenomena, such as the weather or objects they encounter every day.
+In inquiry-based learning like the ones taught in a preschool in singapore, concepts are taught through everyday phenomena, such as the weather or objects they encounter every day.
 Inspiration can also come from simple experiments that connect new information to prior knowledge.
 For example, children can explore how plants grow by placing seeds in different conditions, one in sunlight and another in darkness.
 As they observe changes over several days, they connect these new observations to what they already know about sunlight and plant care.
 As a result, learning feels purposeful because children can clearly see how it applies to their world.

 Learning That Is Centered around Inquiry Helps Build a Strong Foundation for Lifelong Learning